jessicaldale/manager-readme/README.md

 Please invest in yourself and focus on self-improvement.
 This looks different for everyone and can be going deeper, going broader, or engaging in feedback to really listen.
 If you’re a manager, please build a peer network for yourself and keep learning and educating yourself about leadership.

 # What you can expect from me as a manager
-I think it's best when these meetings are for you to set the agenda.
+I deeply respect regular 1-1 time.
+It's an important part of my role and my relationship with you.
+I think it's best when these meetings have an agenda set by you.
 Come ready with some topics or anything that's on your mind.
 These don’t need to be about work updates unless you really want to talk about work.
-If there are things that I want to ask you, I’ll do it, but this is your time.
-If I have feedback, I will also provide it during this time.

-I will also make sure to ask each time we meet if you have any advice or feedback for me.
-I can only improve as a manager by  receiving feedback from you - please provide it if you have it!
+This is your time!
+Please take advantage of it.

 ## Feedback
 I am a strong believer of [Radical Candor](https://www.youtube.com/watch?v=MIh_992Nfes); I want to ensure that you are receiving honest and actionable feedback on a consistent basis.
 There should never be a scenario where a performance review, or in the worst case scenario, a Performance Improvement Plan, is the first time that you hear negative comments or feedback.
 I will provide you with feedback and guidance to the best of my ability, and will do my best to ensure that you understand the feedback that I provide to you.
 I will always ensure that feedback is given in a private setting.